-The objective of the Ngāi Tahu Mātauranga Trust Yamada O’Regan Secondary School Scholarships is to advance Ngāi Tahu secondary school students to complete the school year and successfully attain a school qualification.
+The objective of the Yamada O’Regan Secondary School Scholarships is to advance Ngāi Tahu secondary school students to complete the school year and successfully attain a secondary school qualification.

-Named after Masashi Yamada and Tā Tipene O’Regan, these scholarships are a representation of cross-cultural friendship and profound generosity.
-In the 1990s, Yamada, a successful Japanese businessman, and philanthropist, extended a multimillion dollar lifeline to the iwi.
-This loan enabled Ngāi Tahu to continue with Te Kerēme.
-Post-settlement, Yamada again displayed his generosity and commitment to the development of indigenous cultures by gifting a substantial fund to establish the Ngāi Tahu Mātauranga Trust.
-Established in 2001, this trust provides and promotes educational opportunities for the benefit of Ngāi Tahu whānau.
+In the 90s, Masashi Yamada, a successful Japanese businessman and philanthropist (introduced to Tā Tipene by fellow Ngāi Tahu, Dr Graham Kitson), extended a multimillion-dollar lifeline to the iwi.
+This loan provided a lifeline which enabled Ngāi Tahu to continue with Te Kerēme.
+Post settlement Yamada again displayed his generosity and commitment to the development of indigenous cultures by gifting a substantial fund to establish a trust.

 To be eligible for a Yamada O’Regan Secondary School Scholarship you must:

 We encourage all applicants to seek-out other forms of funding where possible, such as the secondary school scholarships that are available through the Māori Education Trust, Toitū Kaupapa Māori Mātauranga

 For financial support towards secondary school boarding fees, please visit the Ministry of Education website or email: [email protected]